 The following two experiments use the RF and HMM to classify two different types of protein families: ion channel transmembrane proteins from non transmembrane proteins and antifreeze from antifreeze-like proteins.
 Transmembrane proteins exist within the membranes of cells that transport molecules and ions across the membrane to inside the cell.
+They are generally tightly packed with polar side groups on the outside to enhance their solubility in water, with nonpolar side groups folded to the inside to keep water from getting in and unfolding them.
 Transmembrane proteins show high structural homology across the family.
-In contrast, antifreeze proteins do not show high structural homology, however are generally arranged in such a way that water molecules do not unfold them.
-The type III clan consists of two sub groups: one being antifreeze and similar proteins such as flagella and pilus proteins that provide a similar functional role, and the second being homologous proteins in terms of function, which for ease of use will be referred to as antifreeze and antifreezelike proteins respectively.
+In contrast, antifreeze proteins do not show high structural homology, specifically the type III antifreeze family.
+The type III clan consists of two sub groups: one being antifreeze and similar proteins such as flagella and pilus proteins that provide a similar functional role, and the second being homologous proteins in terms of function, which for ease of use will be referred to as antifreeze and antifreeze-like proteins respectively.
 This particular family of antifreeze proteins have been chosen in contrast to the transmembrane proteins.
 Antifreeze proteins do not have such well defined structure because they have conversantly evolved from various different types of organisms [8] and as such the high variance in structure of the subtype constituents if each family will be a good test for classification.